Qualia Night - Pilot Study

 While Neurohacker Collective is encouraged by the results of this study, additional studies are required to more definitively document the benefits of supplementation with Qualia Night.

-The following measures were completed at Baseline, following supplementation with Qualia Mind, and following supplementation with a placebo.
+Main Outcome Measures: The following measures were completed at Baseline, following supplementation with Qualia Night, and following supplementation with a placebo.